kirilliliych/CPU/README.md

 The programme is free-to-use for all kinds of developers.
 ### What does the project do
 ***
-It is a simulation of processor.
+It is a processor simulation.

 ### Why is the project useful
 ***
-Although many virtual processors have already been made, realization of your own processor is an interesting and challenging task, so that's it.
+Although many virtual processors have already been made, realization of your own processor is an interesting and challenging task that helps to realize how complicated the machine is and allows to notice some details that could not be seen without it.

 ### How can I help
 ***